pranavjoshi-hub/term-deposit-subscription/README.md

-# Term Deposit Subscription: Project Overview
+# Term Deposit Subscription Classifier: Project Overview
 * Cleaned the data
 * Performed exploratory data analysis and some feature engineering
 * Optimized Logistic Regression & K-Nearest Neighbours using GridSearchCV to reach the best model